2.A Refugees: From Eligibility to Arrival

 How Canada Does It

 Sponsoring groups are strongly encouraged to explain their role and responsibilities towards the refugees.
-Refugees can learn more about sponsors’ role in their resettlement from the sponsors themselves pre-arrival, the International Organization for Migration’s (IOM) cultural orientation workshops, and the Government of Canada’s website.
+Refugees may learn more about sponsors’ role in their resettlement from the sponsors themselves prior to landing in Canada, through, the International Organization for Migration’s (IOM) cultural orientation workshops, and through the Government of Canada’s website.
 After arrival, sponsoring groups may wish to provide sponsored refugees with more details about individual sponsors’ roles for the coming year, and maintain regular communications with refugees regarding successes and challenges associated with their resettlement.

 Sponsoring groups are strongly encouraged to explain their role and responsibilities towards the refugees.
 Pre-arrival contact is a beneficial opportunity for sponsoring groups to do this and learn more about the refugees’ settlement needs.
 Refugees may also obtain information about the sponsoring group’s role and responsibilities from the International Organization for Migration’s pre-arrival cultural workshops and the Government of Canada’s website.